inQWIRE/VQO/README.md

 # VQO

-VQO is a Quantum Verified Machine (??) for verified compilation of quantum oracles
+VQO is a Verified Quantum Oracle framework for specifying, testing, and verifying quantum oracles.

 ## Overview